 I can’t believe it is already week 3 of the 8-week One Room Challenge!
 Do you think it’s too early to panic?
 So far the only things I’ve accomplished as I turn my shed into a garden house is a lot of cleanup and a bit of deconstruction.

 Hey guys!
-I’m Ursula, and I’m excited to transform this messy old shed into a stunning garden house / studio with indoor-outdoor!Catch up with week 1 here, and week 2 here!
+I’m Ursula, and I’m turning this messy old shed into a stunning garden house!

 Don’t get me wrong, cleanup and deconstruction is a very important step…but I don’t think of it as the ‘fun’ stuff.

 Many think of demolition as the fun part of a remodel, I’ve never been a fan.
 And in this case, I need every piece of material to be carefully deconstructed and in it’s best condition so it can be used to build other things for this shed.